Baltimore Light RailLink: Initial segment

-The origins of Light RailLink lie in a 1966 Baltimore area transit plan that envisioned six rapid transit lines radiating from the city center.
-By 1983, only one of the plan's lines—the "Northwest" line—had been built, becoming the Baltimore Metro Subway.
-Much of the plan's "North" and "South" lines ran along right-of-way that was once used by interurban streetcar and commuter rail routes—the Northern Central Railway, Washington, Baltimore and Annapolis Electric Railway and Baltimore and Annapolis Railroad—that still remained available for transit development.
+The origins of the Light RailLink lie in a 1966 Baltimore area transit plan that envisioned six rapid transit lines radiating from the city center.
+By 1983, only one of the plan's lines—the "Northwest" line—had been built, becoming the Metro SubwayLink.
+Much of the plan's "North" and "South" lines ran along rights-of-way once used by interurban streetcar lines and the commuter rail routes of the Northern Central Railway, Washington, Baltimore and Annapolis Electric Railway, and Baltimore and Annapolis Railroad.

-Beginning in the late 1980s, former Baltimore mayor and then Maryland Governor William Donald Schaefer pushed for a transit line along the plan's "North" and "South" corridors, motivated in part by a desire to establish a rail transit link to the new downtown baseball park being built at Camden Yards for the Baltimore Orioles.
-Light RailLink was built quickly and inexpensively without federal funds, the latter a rarity in late 20th century U.S. transit projects.
+Beginning in the late 1980s, Governor of Maryland and former Baltimore mayor William Donald Schaefer pushed for a transit line along the plan's "North" and "South" corridors, motivated in part by a desire to establish a rail transit link to the new baseball park being built at Camden Yards for the Baltimore Orioles.
+Light RailLink was built quickly and inexpensively without federal funds, a rarity for a U.S. transit project.
 The initial system was a single 22.5 mi line, all at-grade except for a bridge over the Middle Branch of the Patapsco River just south of downtown Baltimore.
 The line ran from Timonium in Baltimore County in the north to Glen Burnie in Anne Arundel County in the south.

 The line opened in stages over a 14-month period.
-The initial segment from Timonium to Camden Yards opened for limited service for Orioles games on April 2, 1992, and for full service on May 17.
+The initial segment from Timonium Fairgrounds station (now Fairgrounds station) to Camden Yards station opened for limited service for Orioles games on April 2, 1992, and for full service on May 17.
 A three-station extension to Patapsco opened on August 20, 1992, followed by a 4-station extension to Linthicum on April 2, 1993, and an additional 2-station extension to Glen Burnie on May 20, 1993.